wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 [AZURE.INCLUDE [free-trial-note](../includes/free-trial-note.md)]

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 You need the following to complete this tutorial: